Devolutions/mongodm-rs/README.md

 - Data structure models are defined using the well-known [`serde`](https://github.com/serde-rs/serde) serialization framework
 - Index support on top of the `Database::run_command` (index management is currently not implemented in the underlying driver)
 - Indexes synchronization
+- Additional compile-time checks for queries using macros and type associated to mongo operators (eg: `And` instead of "$and")

 See documentation for examples.